coding-plus-equals-one/club-competitions-2022-2023/competition_A/bonus.md

 ## Water and Jug
 ### Instructions
 You are given two jugs with capacities `jug1` and `jug2`.
 There is an infinite amount of water supply available.
 Determine whether it is possible to measure exactly `target` liters using these two jugs.
-For `target` liters of water to be measurable, you must have `target` liters of water contained within one or both buckets by the end.
+For `target` liters of water to be measurable, you must have `target` liters of water total contained within one or both buckets by the end.

 Operations allowed:
 - Fill any of the jugs completely up to their capacity.